sindrebl/mastersthesis_scripts/README.md

 		  It can be used as a starting point for every simulation.
 	- CreateModel_Comparison.py
 		  An example of how the basic script can be used to create multiple models.
-		  It is the actual script used in the comparison study in the master thesis.
+		  It is the actual script used in the comparison study in the master's thesis.
 	- myUtilities.py
 		  The functions used by "CreateModel_BasicScript.py".
 An explanation for every